 Steps

-Wash the octopuses thoroughly under running water and scrub inside the tentacles to remove sand residues.
-Place a large pot full of water with two bay leaves on the stove and bring to a boil.
+Wash the octopuses thoroughly under running water and scrub the tentacles to remove sand residue.
+Put a large pot of water with two bay leaves on the stove and bring to a boil.
 I do not add salt.
-Once boiling, immerse the octopus by holding it from the pouch and dip it up and down two or three times.
-You will see the tentacles curl up.
-Once immersed, cover with a lid and continue cooking for 20 minutes (if the octopuses are small).
-Turn off the heat and let the octopus cool in its water; only by doing so will it be tender.
-Meanwhile, boil the potatoes with their skins.
-Once lukewarm, peel them and cut them into chunks.
+Once boiling, dip the octopus by holding it by the sack and move it up and down two or three times.
+You will see the tentacles curl.
+Once submerged, cover with the lid and continue cooking for 20 minutes (if the octopuses are small).
+Turn off the heat and let the octopus cool in its water; this will make it tender.
+Meanwhile, boil the potatoes with the skin on.
+Once they have cooled slightly, peel and cut them into chunks.

-Drain the now-cold octopus and cut it into pieces.
-Prepare a vinaigrette in a small bottle with oil, lemon juice, salt, and shake.
+Drain the now cold octopus and cut it into pieces.
+Prepare a vinaigrette in a bottle with oil, lemon juice, and salt, and shake.
 Wash, dry, and chop the parsley.

 Combine all the prepared ingredients in a bowl, the octopus pieces, potato chunks, Taggiasca olives, and parsley.
-Pour the vinaigrette over and mix well.
-Add the grated lemon zest for fragrance and let it rest for a while.
-A truly pleasant dish even on the hottest days.
+Pour the vinaigrette and mix well.
+Scent with grated lemon zest and let rest a little.
+A truly enjoyable dish even on the hottest days.

 Storage